kimci621/kimci621/README.md

 # About ME 💬 :

 ### - I'm 24 years web developer from Russia.
-### - Love JavaScript and TypeScript, also amazed with Ruby
+### - Love JavaScript and TypeScript, also amazed from Ruby
 ### - Thinking about my own startup